 Once a major 19th century river port and trading post, Bourke is an inviting outback town.
 Discover a beautiful historic town set on the banks of the Darling River.
-There is much to see and do in and around the Bourke region and we will experience it first hand.
+Combine this with a wonderful Tour Host, there is much to see and do in and around the Bourke region and we will experience it first hand.

 Welcome to our 7-day tour to Bourke in the north west of New South Wales – Departing Brisbane this morning, we make our way to Moree, the centre of a rich pastoral region and a district.
 It is also well known for its artesian bore baths, which are used by people from far and wide and renowned for relieving rheumatic and other muscular complaints.
 Upon our arrival we check into our motel relax before we can all enjoy our welcome dinner.

 (D) Burke & Wills Motor Inn

 We start our day by welcoming a local tour guide onboard the coach for an interesting insight into the local history and farming methods used in the area.
 Our lunch stop is in Walgett and this afternoon we drive to Brewarrina.
 Brewarrina’s significant feature is its Aboriginal fish traps.
 Known in the local Aboriginal language as Ngunnhu, the traps are believed to be at least 40,000 years old, possibly the oldest surviving human-made structure in the world.
 The traps were included in the National Heritage List on 3 June 2005 – the only such site in NSW outside of Sydney.
 We have arranged a guided tour here then complete the last leg of today’s journey as we make our way to Bourke.